introcompsys/fall2022/syllabus/contract.md

 - complete all review and prepare activities in my KWL repo as directed
 - complete all of the more practice tasks for at least 16 of the class sessions after the grade free zone.

- For each deeper exploration I will write up a report with references and/or a tutorial style post with code excerpts or detailed steps and images as appropriate.
 ```

 ### Sample C Grading Contract